StefanoAnzolut/business-guide/source/aes/setup.rst

 - GlobalSign will contact you to verify your company details and whether you have full control of your company domain.
 This process might take a few more days.

-**You must reply to GlobalSign to prove that you fully control your domain.** If you don't respond, we won't be able to start setting up AES for Business.
+**You must reply to GlobalSign to prove that you fully control your domain.** If you don't, we won't be able to start setting up AES for Business.

 - After GlobalSign has successfully verified your company details, we'll carry out the setup